jmpalk/o365harvest/README.md

 # o365harvest
 A tool for enumerating the email accounts of Office365 users.
 This is an update of [o365creeper](https://github.com/LMGsec/o365creeper) using [Python 3](https://python.org) and adding [fireprox](https://github.com/ustayready/fireprox) compatibility.
+As noted in the description for o365creeper, repeated attempts to validate email addresses coming from a single host may draw Microsoft's attention, at which point they may start injecting false positives into the responses.
+Using fireprox to direct requests through an AWS API Gateway and rotate IP addresses, can avoid this.